Crêpes Suzette

 – Technically, this is a flambé dessert and it’s pretty amature to not ignite the Grand Marnier.
 On the other hand, it won’t make any difference as the sauce is bubbling away.
 If you are a “fine bouche” (it means foody), you might discern the taste of alcohol to be a tad stronger.
 But if it’s your dessert and you had a couple glasses of wine during dinner, guess what… you won’t know the difference!

 There’s no doubt about it… Crêpes Suzette is an elegant dessert although they can be served for brunch!
-To make it even fancier, use a zester instead of a grater or microplane otherwise it will look pedestrian.
-We want long strings of zest for both orange and lemon… it makes the dish look prettier!
+To make the zests looks even fancier, use a zester instead of a grater or microplane otherwise it will look pedestrian.
+We want long strings of zest for both orange 🍊 and lemon… it makes the dish look prettier!

-If you make the crêpes ahead of time – that’s right! -, this is a pretty quick dessert to make.
+If you make the crêpes ahead of time – here’s the link -, this is a pretty quick dessert to make.
 These delicious Crêpes Suzette are perfect for any special occasion, brunch, Holidays 🎄, dinner parties, etc. With a gorgeous orange liqueur sauce, this French classic will certainly please you and your guests…

 Bon Appétit! 🍽